Following system colour scheme Selected dark colour scheme Selected light colour scheme

 The pyproject.toml specification will gain an import-names key.
 It will be an array of strings that stores what will be written out to Import-Name.
 Build back-ends MAY support dynamically calculating the value on the user’s behalf if desired, if the user declares the key in project.dynamic.
 The same applies to import-namespaces for Import-Namespace.

 Projects SHOULD list all the shortest import names that are exclusively provided by a project which would cover all import name scenarios.
-If any of the shortest names are dotted names, all intervening names from that name to the top-level name should also be listed appropriately in Import-Namespace.
+If any of the shortest names are dotted names, all intervening names from that name to the top-level name should also be listed appropriately in Import-Namespace and/or Import-Name.
 For instance, a project which is a single package named spam with multiple submodules would only list project.import-names = ["spam"].
-A project that provides spam.bacon.eggs which is exclusively from the project while the intervening names are namespaces would have project-names = ["spam.bacon.eggs"] and project-namespaces = ["spam", "spam.bacon"].
+A project that lists spam.bacon.eggs would also need to account for spam and spam.bacon appropriately in import-names and import-namespaces.
 Listing all names acts as a check that the intent of the import names is as expected.
+As well, projects SHOULD list all import names, public or private, using the ; private modifier as appropriate.

-Tools SHOULD raise an error when two projects that are to be installed list names that overlap in each others’ Import-Name entries.
+Tools SHOULD raise an error when two projects that are about to be installed by a tool list names that overlap in each other’s Import-Name entries (i.e. installed in the same command/action).
 This is to avoid projects unexpectedly shadowing another project’s code.
 The same applies to when a project has an entry in Import-Name that overlaps with another project’s Import-Namespace entries.
+This does not apply to overlapping Import-Namespace entries as that’s the purpose of namespace packages.
+Tools MAY warn or raise an error when installing a project into a preexisting environment where there is import name overlap with a project that is already installed.
+This is a “MAY” and not a “SHOULD” due to some users purposefully overwriting import names when installation is done in multiple steps (e.g. using different installers with the same environment).

-Projects MAY leave Import-Name and Import-Namespace empty.
-In that instance, tools SHOULD assume that the normalized project name when converted to an import name would be an entry in Import-Name (i.e. - substituted for - in the normalized project name).
+Tools MAY leave Import-Name and Import-Namespace out of the core metadata for a project.
+In that instance, tools consuming such metadata SHOULD assume that when the core metadata is 2.5 or newer, the normalized project name, when converted to an import name, would be an entry in Import-Name (i.e. - replaced with _ in the normalized project name).
+This is deemed reasonable as this will only occur for projects that make a new release once their build back-end supports core metadata 2.5 or newer as proposed by this PEP.

 Examples